• Skip to main content

 Scott v.
 Union Security – Court Upholds Denial Of Orthopedic Surgeon’s Claim

 In this case, Andrew Scott (“Scott”) was an orthopedic surgeon focusing on sports medicine.
 His employer had a long-term disability (LTD) plan through Union Security Insurance Company (“Union”).
 The LTD plan defined “disability” as follows: In October 2012, the Plaintiff had surgery for a rotator cuff injury.
-As a result, he stopped …
+As a result, he stopped working as a surgeon.
+Union then …

 Read moreScott v.
 Union Security – Court Upholds Denial Of Orthopedic Surgeon’s Claim